epsilon537/boxlambda/_posts/24-07-05-interrupts.markdown

 The Timer, UART, and GPIO Interrupt Test on FPGA
 ================================================
-1. If you're running on WSL, check BoxLambda's documentation [On WSL](https://boxlambda.readthedocs.io/en/latest/installation/#on-wsl) section.
-2. Connect a terminal program to Arty's USB serial port. **Settings: 115200 8N1**.
+1. Connect a terminal program to Arty's USB serial port. **Settings: 115200 8N1**.
-3. Build the *timer_uart_gpio_irqs* gateware project in an Arty A7 build tree (*arty-a7-35* or *arty-a7-100*):
+2. Build the *timer_uart_gpio_irqs* gateware project in an Arty A7 build tree (*arty-a7-35* or *arty-a7-100*):
 ```
 cd build/arty-a7-100/gw/projects/timer_uart_gpio_irqs
 make timer_uart_gpio_irqs_bit_sw
 ```
-4. Download the generated bitstream file to the Arty A7:
+3. Download the generated bitstream file to the Arty A7:
 ```
 make timer_uart_gpio_irqs_load
 ```
-5. Follow the prompts on the serial port terminal.
+4. Follow the prompts on the serial port terminal.
 Push the Arty's buttons or enter characters into the terminal when prompted.

 Conclusion
 ----------